 Special Hourly Assigned Wage Rates

-Fiscal officers who deem it necessary to offer a higher wage rate than can be assigned in the above sections may request an Assigned Wage Rate in writing through the Office of Student Financial Aid.
-Assigned wage rates may be requested under two conditions:
+Fiscal officers who deem it necessary to offer a higher wage rate than can be assigned in the above sections may request an Assigned Wage Rate in writing through Student Financial Aid.
+Assigned wage rates may be requested for positions with a specific need for highly trained or qualified personnel.

 Lump Sum Payments